Durham Trusts Lawyers

 A living trust is a legal arrangement where you transfer assets to a trustee for the benefit of your beneficiaries.
 It allows assets to avoid probate and provides more flexibility.

 Yes, you can serve as the trustee of your living trust during your lifetime.
-This allows you to maintain full control of the assets in the trust while you're alive.
+This allows you to maintain full control of the assets in the trust while you are alive.
 Upon your death or incapacity, a successor trustee will take over according to your trust's instructions. - What happens if I forget to fund my trust?

 A special needs trust helps ensure that a loved one with disabilities receives financial support without losing eligibility for government benefits such as Medicaid or Social Security.
 It is designed to supplement their care without interfering with the public assistance they rely on. - What are the tax benefits of a charitable trust?